8 Things You Have to Have for Winter RV Camping

 Winter RVing

 While you may spend most of your time traveling to warm climates in your RV or motorhome, there are times you’ll be winter RVing.
-Perhaps you’re visiting family for the Christmas holidays, or you’ve always wanted to hike in the Canadian mountains.
+Perhaps you’re visiting family for the Christmas holidays, or you’ve always wanted to hike in the mountains.
 Whatever your reason for traveling into sub-freezing temperatures in your RV, you’ll need a few essential items to protect you and your RV from the weather and make your motor coach or travel trailer comfortable.

-Top 5 Tips for winter RV Camping
+Top 8 Tips for Winter RV Camping

 1. Heated Hose

 When temperatures are below freezing, a standard hose will freeze with the water in the line.
-The solution is either disconnect the hose and rely on the water in your tank (provided the tank doesn’t freeze) or invest in a heated hose.
+The solution is either to disconnect the hose and rely on the water in your tank (provided the tank doesn’t freeze) or invest in a heated hose.
 You may also want to cover the water spigot with insulation and a cover (it can be as simple as a bucket) to protect the faucet and your hose and connector from the wind.

 2. Lithium Battery Heater

 Recreational vehicles aren’t designed to operate in sub-zero temperatures.
 Any time the temps drop below freezing, you run the risk of pipes freezing.
 With the standard batteries put in most RVs, the batteries don’t work when it dips below freezing, and things can quickly freeze up.
 Installing a lithium battery heater designed to keep the underneath of your vehicle above freezing without wasting energy saves you money while protecting your RV.
-Xtreme Heaters offers several options for every size motorhome and travel trailer.

 3. Windshield Cover